Traffic Intersection Analysis

 Beacons & Crossing Enhancements

-In recent years, Rectangular Rapid Flashing Beacons (RRFBs) and Hybrid Beacons – also known as High-intensity Activated crossWalK (HAWK) beacons, – have become increasingly popular in cities nationwide to improve the safety and comfort for people walking and bicycling when crossing roadways.
-Alta has developed industry leading expertise in planning and designing these facilities for use on a variety of roadway types and lane configurations.
+In recent years, High-intensity Activated crossWalK (HAWK) beacons have become increasingly popular in cities nationwide to improve the safety and comfort for people walking and bicycling when crossing roadways.
+Alta is aware of the FHWA’s recent decision to rescind the manual on uniform traffic control decisions (MUCTD) and interim approval of RRFBs, which have been documented to be highly effective in improving the safety of pedestrians on controlled roadway approaches.
+Alta will advise in determining safe and acceptable alternatives.
+Alta has developed industry-leading expertise in planning and designing these facilities for use on a variety of roadway types and lane configurations.
 We have successfully implemented beacons in conjunction with median refuge islands and curb extensions at both mid-block and intersection locations.
-Our experience has even seen these tools successfully adapted with bicycle specific features for trail crossing applications and for bicycle boulevard type applications at local roadway crossings of major streets.
+Our experience has even seen these tools successfully adapted with bicycle-specific features for trail crossing applications and for bicycle boulevard type applications at local roadway crossings of major streets.